brminnick/XamMap/README.md

 # XamMap

-XamMap is a sample app that shows how to do the following using MKMapView:
+XamMap is a sample app that demonstrates the following using MKMapView:
  - Perform an animated zoom to a location
  - Add a PIN to a map
  - Display the PIN’s Title programmatically